Everything you need to know...

 - A combination of qualifications, which may include AS Levels, EPQ and general studies.

 - English Language or English Literature at grade C or 4

 - Mathematics at grade C or 4

-• Advanced entry - for direct entry to year two you would normally have a minimum of an all merit average on all units in a construction related HND/HNC, not including key or common skills.
-Compensation for a pass in one unit with a distinction in another unit is permitted.
+• advanced entry - for direct entry to year two you must have a minimum of all merits on all H2 level units in a construction related HND/HNC, not including key or common skills.
+Compensation for a pass in one H2 unit with a distinction in another H2 unit is permitted.

 Additional information for EU/International students

 If you are an International or non-UK European student, you can find out more about the country specific qualifications we accept on our international qualifications page.

 For details of English language entry requirements (IELTS), please see the information for 'All students'.

 Module and assessment information for future years is displayed as currently validated and may be liable to change.
 When selecting electives, your choices will be subject to the core requirements of the course.
 As a result, selections may be limited to a choice between one of two or more specified electives in some instances.